cgoettel/bible/README.md

 - dwelling-place
 - Ezion-Geber
 - gospel should not be capitalized
-- Heaven (xxxx: struggling with figuring out a hard and fast rule for this)
+- Heaven (xxxx: struggling with figuring out a hard and fast rule for this.
+For now, go with how you feel, it's not hard to standardize later)
 - (the) high priest
 - Holy of Holies
 - Holy Place